AzureInterface/azure-infrastructure-class/Monday/Lab5/README.md

 # Lab 5 - Create Web Servers running in Azure

 1. Use the Azure portal to launch a Windows Server and Ubuntu Server
-2. Manually install a web server on each (IIS, Apache) ·· * Windows = *Install-WindowsFeature web-server*
+2. Install IIS on your Windows VM (e.g. *Install-WindowsFeature web-server*)
-·· * Linux = *sudo apt-get install apache2*
+3. Install Apache on your Ubuntu VM (e.g. *sudo apt-get install apache2*)
-3. Modify your network security group rules to permit HTTP to both web servers and verify you can view a simple web page
+4. Modify your network security group rules to permit HTTP to both web servers and verify you can view a simple web page
-4. Delete your resource group from your Azure Pass subscription when complete
+5. Delete your resource group from your Azure Pass subscription when complete

 ### Notes: